RealTactic/SpotifyDownloader/README.md

 -T   | Set custom amount of MAX download threads.

+The executable may be flagged as malware because it is compiled with pyinstaller which is generally flagged as harmful. look it up. if your not sure use the source code.

 I hope this dosn't have any bugs :( but to the best of my knowledge it works.
 Hope you enjoy. :)